Tennessee residents clean up after severe weekend storms killed 6 people and damaged neighborhoods

 Mueller said it wasn’t uncommon for tornadoes to be generated during this time of year.

-Tennessee Gov. Bill Lee said he and his wife, Maria, were praying for all Tennesseans who had been affected by the storms.

-“We mourn the lives lost and ask that everyone continue to follow guidance from local and state officials,” Lee said in a statement.
+“And then the next thing we know, it just sounded like an explosion went off.
+You could hear stuff flying everywhere.
+It was crazy.
+It’s crazy.
+It is terrifying,” he said, emotion rising in his voice as he described the three of them holding onto each other.

+He said he worked with Dalton, one of those killed in the storm, at a company that makes fasteners for construction.
+Chance said he couldn’t sleep knowing that his coworker lost his life and left behind a son.
+He said the boy and his mother were taken to the hospital with injuries.

-About 45,000 electricity customers were without power in Tennessee early Sunday, according to PowerOutage.us., down from more than 80,000 on Saturday night.
+About 41,000 electricity customers were without power in Tennessee Sunday afternoon, according to PowerOutage.us, down from more than 80,000 on Saturday night.
+School would be closed in Clarksville through Tuesday, officials said.

-The National Weather Service issued on Saturday multiple tornado warnings in Tennessee, and said it planned to survey an area where an apparent tornado hit in Kentucky.

-The Montgomery County Sheriff’s Office said a tornado touched down around 2 p.m.
-Saturday.

-Shanika Washington said that as soon as she heard the storm sirens going off in her Clarksville neighborhood, she took her children, ages 5 and 10, to a windowless bathroom in the basement of her townhouse.
-During their 20 harrowing minutes in the bathroom, Washington hovered over her children as a protective shield.
+Shanika Washington said that as soon as she heard the storm sirens going off in her Clarksville neighborhood, she took her children, ages 5 and 10, to a windowless bathroom in the basement of her townhouse during a harrowing 20 minutes during which she hovered over her children to protect them.

 When she came out of the bathroom, she looked out of a window and saw the destruction: Debris swept onto cars that had their windows broken out.
 Shutters ripped from homes.
 Some roofs were ripped off townhouses.
 Air conditioning units and backyard grills were tossed like toys, and wooden dividers between townhouses were missing.

-Because the power in the area was out, Washington took her children to a hotel for the night.

-“I’m still trying to just kind of like process it all,” she said.
+The Tennessee recovery continued as points east faced severe weather Sunday.
+Tornado warnings were posted at midday in and around Raleigh, North Carolina, while powerful storms crossed the state.
+There were no immediate reports of severe damage or injuries.

-Associated Press writers Gary D. Robertson in Raleigh, N.C., and Patrick Whittle in Portland, Maine, contributed to this report.
+Associated Press writers Kimberlee Kruesi in Nashville; John Raby in Charleston, West Virginia; Gary D. Robertson in Raleigh, North Carolina; and Patrick Whittle in Portland, Maine, contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.